 - Maths ability is a combination of thinking in a logic-sequential manner, performing shortcuts while solving problems, using different ways, and recalling previous concepts and generalizations.

-- Several genes that play a role in brain development influence mathematical ability as well.
-SPOCK1 is an example.
-It influences new neuron formation in the brain.
-This gene is found to play a role in an individuals’ maths ability.
+- Several genes that play a role in brain development also influence mathematical ability.
+The SPOCK1 gene influences new neuron formation in the brain and plays a role in children's maths ability.

-- Education, teaching methods, quality of teaching, student’s attitudes are some factors that affect math ability.
+- Education, teaching methods, quality of teaching, and students' attitudes are some factors that affect math ability.

 - Conditions like dyslexia, ADHD, and Alzheimer's affect a person's ability to do maths.

 - Dyscalculia is a maths learning disability.
-People with this condition find it difficult to learn number-related concepts, perform accurate maths calculations, reason and solve problems, and perform other basic maths skills.
+People with this condition find it difficult to learn number-related concepts and perform accurate maths calculations.